SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 .. [#f3] The comparison of the |particle| properties is done only for the properties which have been defined for both |particles|.
 For instance, it is often the case that the spin property is not defined for particles appearing in the database topologies, so this property will be ignored when comparing particles from the model topology and to the ones from the database topology.
-.. [#f4] In order to comparing two sets of daughters (mapped to a bipartite graph) irrespective of their ordering, a `maximal matching algorithm <https://en.wikipedia.org/wiki/Hopcroft%E2%80%93Karp_algorithm>`_ is used.
+.. [#f4] In order to compare two sets of daughters (mapped to a bipartite graph) irrespective of their ordering, a `maximal matching algorithm <https://en.wikipedia.org/wiki/Hopcroft%E2%80%93Karp_algorithm>`_ is used.
 Note that it is possible that the matching is not unique (i.e. :math:`A \leftrightarrow a, B \leftrightarrow b` and :math:`A \leftrightarrow b, B \leftrightarrow a`) and in this case the matching procedure is not deterministic.